Jeff Williams (rugby union, born 1988)

 Jeff Williams (born 16 August 1988) is a South Africa born English professional rugby union player.
 Williams previously played Rugby sevens for England and was a member of the team which won the Tokyo Sevens.
 After his international playing career, Williams joined Bath Rugby Club before moving to France, where he played at AS Béziers Hérault.
-Williams is currently the head coach of the Belgian national rugby sevens team.
+Williams is currently the head coach of the Belgium national rugby sevens team.

 Early life

 Williams was born in South Africa to an English father and grew up in the suburb of Sunnyridge.
 He attended George Randell Primary School, in Greenfields from grade one to seven.
 He then moved on to Selborne College where he finished his high school career.
 Williams played Rugby Union for the Hamiltons club in Cape Town, and was a part of the Sharks Academy.
 Williams then signed for RC Chateaurenard playing in French Fédérale 1.

 Rugby Sevens

 Williams was a member of the England Sevens team from 2012 to 2015 playing at prop or wing, he made his debut in the 2012 Marriot London Sevens.
 Williams opportunity to join the England Sevens team came about after his father contacted the RFU to make them aware he was eligible to play for England.
 Williams was contacted by Ben Ryan who offered him an opportunity to try out for the team.

 Williams was a member of the England team which won the 2015 Tokyo Sevens Tournament.
 He scored a total of 39 tries in 22 games throughout his career.